 I have been cooking and baking since I was a very young child.
 As a young cook, I never thought to set limitations on what I wanted to cook.
 I simply found a recipe and jumped in.
 Our local newspaper used to publish recipes and I found one that caught my interest - whole wheat onion dill bread.
 I clipped the recipe from the paper and baked that wonderful aromatic bread for years.
-After college and out on my own, I continued to make bread from scratch rarely buying bread from the grocer.
+After college and out on my own, I continued to make bread from scratch rarely buying bread from the grocery.
 As life's priorities changed, I stopped baking bread moving on to new interests.

 Over the last few years, the thought of once again baking my own bread started nagging at my brain.
 This weekend, I finally got hooked and made this multi-grain bread.
-It came out pretty good, except I forgot to add salt.
+It came out good, except I forgot to add salt.
 Bread made without salt is not good.
-But I was happy that it rose properly and the texture was great.
+But I was happy that it rose properly, and the texture was great.

 Making bread from scratch is much easier than yesteryear with the help of the KitchenAid stand mixer.
 Every mixer includes a dough hook.
 My guess is most home cooks leave that attachment somewhere in the back of the cupboard, as I had for years.
 Using the dough hook eliminates most of the kneading by hand and takes less time than the tiresome kneading on the counter.